 Looking for a quality wood and metal paint to use in your home or on furniture?
-Our avid DIY-er and reviewer, Sara Walker, has put the Premium Blend V700 interior wood and metal paint by Valspar to the test with her latest furniture upcycling project!
+Our avid DIY-er and reviewer, Sara Walker, has put the Valspar Premium Blend v700 interior wood and metal paint to the test with her latest furniture upcycling project!
+Read on to discover how she got on with it.

 Low odour, water-based interior wood and metal paint feature an Interior Paint Promise, providing low splatter, maximum coverage, wipeability and PureColour™.
 Whether it’s a long lasting white, or a colour of your choice, these wood and metal paints are easy to maintain and add the perfect finish to your home.

-How to give life to an old piece of furniture using Valspar paint
+How to give life to an old piece of furniture using Valspar wood paint

 I’m always on the lookout for good quality paint, as I love collecting old pieces of furniture and upcycling them.
 Sometimes this can be really dramatic and involve saws, but mostly it just involves sandpaper and paint.